Rent safe and private dog parks hosted by locals

 Localized pain and mild swelling

 Most dogs will experience localized pain, redness, and swelling at the site of the bee sting.
-This is a common reaction and is usually not a cause for concern.
+This is a common reaction.
+It's usually not a cause for concern!

 Allergic reactions

 Some dogs can have allergic reactions to bee stings.
-Mild allergic reactions may include more pronounced swelling around the sting site, hives, or itching.
+Mild allergic reactions may include more pronounced swelling around the sting site, hives, and itching.

 In severe cases, a dog may experience an anaphylactic reaction (often called anaphylactic shock) which is a potentially life-threatening emergency situation.
 Anaphylaxis can cause difficulty breathing, facial swelling, vomiting, diarrhea, weakness, collapse, and shock.